Dianna Ortiz: Abduction and torture

 Ortiz was abducted on November 2, 1989, from the garden of Posada de Belen.
 She said her captors were police officers who took her to a secret prison at a police academy (later identified as the Antigua Escuela Politécnica) in Guatemala City.
 There she was tortured and raped repeatedly under questioning.

+Before being abducted and following her transfer from the Ursuline convent to Guatemala, Ortiz started getting death threats.
+In addition to being raped, and tortured repeatedly, Ortiz was forced to torture and stab another victim to death with a machete.